alters-mit/magnebot/doc/manual/magnebot_controller/arm_articulation.md

 - You want to try different orientations to move the arm around an obstruction.
 - You want to use sequential IK actions without having to call `reset_arm()`.
 - You want to train the Magnebot using different orientations (which might be more accurate than the default `auto` approach).
-- You need to the Magnebot to pick up an object at a particular angle.
+- You need the Magnebot to pick up an object at a particular angle.

 Some guidelines regarding the orientation parameters: